 The Turks and Caicos islands are located in Eastern Standard Time, and are around nine hours flying time from London, and are a totally different world from many other Caribbean Islands.

 It is worth hiring a car if you are going to Providenciales, and also make sure you get an up to date map.
 You can pick a map up at the Tourist Information Stand just to the left of the baggage arrivals.
-A car, even a small one will enable you to get to many of the beaches and restaurants on the island, and be in control of when you want to go, and when you want to leave.
+A car will enable you to get to many of the beaches and restaurants on the island and be in control of when you want to go, and when you want to leave.

 You will easily find on the map two good places which are Coral Gardens and Smith’s Reef.

 The Coral Gardens can be easily found on the map, just off Lower Bight Road on Penn’s Road.